erickweil/better-auth-credentials-plugin/README.md

 }
 ```

-> TODO: using ldap sign-up should be done automatically after the first sucessful sign-in via LDAP, just like social sign-in
+Using ldap sign-up should be done automatically after the first sucessful sign-in via LDAP, just like social sign-in, unless you have disabled it in the configuration.

 ## Running the tests